Ash has a bachelor's in English Lit. She loves analyzing fiction and obsessing over books, film, and television.

 Dexter is a crime drama that aired on Showtime in 2006, and to be honest, I have always noticed how homophobic the show was and it has always bothered me.

 That said, it's sad that I have to put a disclaimer here, but Dexter is actually one of my favorite shows like . . .
 Ever.
 I very rarely discuss movies and TV shows that I don't like.

 Liking the show, however, doesn't mean I'm not allowed to criticize it.
 If you don't agree with me or think my analysis is wrong, X out of the article and move along.
 I don't write my articles to argue with people but to entertain them.
 Shitty comments will be removed.

 For those staying, allow me to unpack exactly why Dexter can sometimes be offensive.

-The show has a character, Isaak Sirko, appear in Season 7 and Dexter appears to not care at all about him being a gay Russian mob guy.
+To get this out of the way, yes, the show has a gay character, Isaak Sirko, who appears in Season 7 and Dexter appears to not care at all about him being a gay Russian mob guy.

 But I always felt as if this was tacked on later in the show after the writers were criticized for having their characters repeatedly say and do homophobic things.
 I felt like they added Isaak to prove they weren't homophobic.

 No one wanted them to prove they weren't homophobic, though.
 We just wanted you to stop being homophobic.
 Stop having the characters continuously say homophobic things.
 It's not that hard.